v-maxson/sdl2-rs/README.md

   - Enables debug logging via the [`log`][log] crate.
   - Note: The [`log`][log] crate requires an implementation to write logs to console, files, etc.
+  - Another Note: This crate logs with EVERY call to foreign code.